-Russian hack was 'classic espionage’ with stealthy, targeted tactics
+Russian hack was ‘classic espionage’ with stealthy, targeted tactics

 “SolarWinds was clearly a door that they could walk through,” he added.
 “We’re shutting this door.
 But they’re still in these organizations.
 There are a lot of information security teams right now who are probably going to be working on this problem through Christmas.”

-But, as Rid pointed out, this so far appears to be classic digital spying of the sort that major nations, including the United States, engage in every day to gain geopolitical edges of various sorts.
-And it has been vastly less noisy and disruptive, so far, than a range of Russian efforts in 2016, when hackers from that nation penetrated state election systems, infiltrated American social media conversations with hundreds of fictitious accounts and stole sensitive emails from Democrats and dumped them online at key moments in a hotly contested presidential campaign.
+But as Rid pointed out, this so far appears to be classic digital spying of the sort that major nations, including the United States, engage in every day to gain geopolitical edges of various sorts.
+And it has been vastly less noisy and disruptive, so far, than a range of Russian efforts in 2016.
+That year, Russian hackers penetrated U.S. state election systems, infiltrated American social media conversations with hundreds of fictitious accounts and stole sensitive emails from Democrats and dumped them online at key moments in a hotly contested presidential campaign.

-That 2016 effort, spearheaded by the Russia military’s intelligence unit, the GRU, and the semi-independent Internet Research Agency, left copious evidence behind that government and corporate investigators found.
+The 2016 effort, spearheaded by the Russia military’s intelligence unit, the GRU, and the semi-independent Internet Research Agency, left copious evidence behind that government and corporate investigators found.
 The 2020 effort, by contrast, appears to be the work of Russia’s SVR foreign intelligence service, which specializes in digital spying but has little known record for pushing online disinformation campaigns.

 The recent hack was, by all accounts, targeted and careful, emerging only after FireEye — one of the nation’s leading cybersecurity firms — was itself targeted by the hackers, who stole potent cyberattack tools that FireEye used for research purposes.

 “We won’t know the full list of victimized organizations for a long while.
 Solar Winds’ customers are scrambling to examine their logs and respond to the incident,” said John Scott-Railton, a senior researcher at Citizen Lab at the University of Toronto’s Munk School of Global Affairs and Public Policy.
-“Understanding what was taken, and what the hackers left behind will take even longer.
+“Understanding what was taken and what the hackers left behind will take even longer.
 This task will be complicated by the fact that the hackers reportedly took great care to disguise their activity as legitimate.”

-The hackers used multi-step techniques that apparently started with the hack of somebody at SolarWinds.
+The hackers used multistep techniques that apparently started with the hack of somebody at SolarWinds.
 That allowed the Russians to manipulate software updates for systems reliant on the company’s Orion software, a popular monitoring tool that creates profound access across a computer network.

 Software patches, which carry digital signatures verifying their authenticity, are an ideal target for hackers but controversial because they can undermine faith in the updating process itself — a key to good cybersecurity hygiene for computers and systems worldwide.